Esri/arcade-expressions/attribute_rules_calculation/UpdateContainerViaAssociations.md

 # Update Associated Features

-This calculation attribute rule is designed for the feature classes that participate in a Utility Network and are content of container features.
-When content is changed, it will update feature container feature.
+This calculation attribute rule is designed for the feature classes that participate in a Utility Network and for features that are content of a container.
+When an attribute is changed in the content, that value is pushed to the container.

 ## Use cases